 Dangerous Drivers in Los Angeles County

 Driver negligence is one of the most common causes of pedestrian accidents in Los Angeles.
-Examples of driver negligence that can result in a Los Angeles pedestrian accident include:
+Examples of driver negligence that can result in Los Angeles pedestrian accidents to occur include:

 - Excessive speed: Drivers who are traveling too fast will not be able to avoid a collision with a pedestrian or stop in time for a red light.